 Florida’s local governments need to be financially healthy to serve as an economic driver.
 Each year, cities and counties spend tens of billions of dollars in the private sector, buying everything from park benches to paperclips.
 Government contracts are the engines that support Business Watch companies, shareholders and employees.

 Business Watch supports investments conducive to creating a positive business climate, including improving infrastructure necessary for trade, addressing water quality and supply issues, repair and expansion of transportation systems, private property rights and adequately funding education including workforce training.

 Business Watch supports tax policies that promote a balanced approach to cuts and revenue.
 It is in everyone’s best interest to both save money and consider new or increased revenue sources.

-In odd numbered years, the Legislature meets March to May.
-Interim committee and local delegation meetings are held in the winter.
-The 2019 session is over.
+In odd numbered years, the Legislature meets between March and May.
+The 2023 session has been held.

 Before any bill becomes a law, it must pass both chambers and be signed by the Governor.
 Most new laws take effect July 1 of that year.

 Leadership for 2023 & 2024

 Florida House of Representatives: Speaker Paul Renner; Flagler & part of St. Johns County

 Florida Senate: President Kathleen Passidomo; Collier, Hendry and part of Lee County